franiglesias/api-inventory/README.md

 - Optional: Use your dev server proxy for same-origin paths like `/api` (see detailed examples in README-ARCHIVE.md for Vite, Next.js, CRA).

+## Testing

+- Test runner: Vitest (see vitest.config.ts).
+Common commands:
+  - npm test — watch mode
+  - npm run test:run — run once
+  - npm run test:coverage — with coverage
+  - npm run test:api — OpenAPI E2E tests
+- Locations: test/ contains E2E and unit tests.
+Some unit tests may also live next to source files.
+- OpenAPI E2E tests: see test/e2e/\*.
+They hit the running app in-memory.
+- Database note: When STORAGE_ADAPTER=sqlite, database-related tests are executed inside a single long‑lived transaction.
+This keeps test data isolated and automatically rolled back at the end of the run, while allowing nested operations to use SAVEPOINTs.

+For more details, including additional test commands and tips, see README-ARCHIVE.md.

 ## Additional details (archived)

 To keep this README concise, the previous long-form reference has been moved to: